LEGAL AND COMPLIANCE

-HFMC, and any of our affiliates, subsidiaries, officers, directors, employees or agents provide the website and the information on an “as is” basis.
-We (and they) do not make any express or implied warranties, representations, endorsements or conditions with respect to the website or the information.
+HFMC Asset Management Ltd, and any of our affiliates, officers, directors, employees, or agents provide the website and the information on an “as is” basis.
+We (and they) do not make any express or implied warranties, representations, endorsements, or conditions with respect to the website or the information.
 This includes, without limitation, warranties as to operation, non-infringement, usefulness, completeness, accuracy, currency, reliability and fitness for a particular purpose.

 Any links on this website that lead to sites maintained by third parties, over which we have no control, are provided solely as a convenience to users and use of those sites will be at your own risk.

 HFMC Asset Management Ltd (‘the firm’) is required by the Financial Conduct Authority (FCA) to disclose information relating to the capital it holds and each category of material risk it faces to assist users of its accounts and to encourage market discipline.
 These disclosures aim to provide information on the risk exposures faced by the firm and the risk assessment process it has in place to monitor these.
 Known as Pillar 3 disclosures, they are required to be made under Chapter 11 of the Financial Conduct Authority’s Prudential Sourcebook for Investment Firms (BIPRU) and is complimentary to the firm’s Internal Capital and Risk Assessment (ICARA).